Html.Forms

 Target framework: .NET Core 3.1+ or .NET 5+

-Development status: Alpha
+Development status: Beta

 Framework for developing desktop applications with HTML GUI in .NET.
 Html.Forms app is .NET console application that hosts a minimal HTTP server and serves HTML pages on a local endpoint.
 User interacts with the app using any browser.
 Html.Forms uses HTML markup with minimal syntax extensions to define GUI and codebehind in C# or other .NET language to define logic.
 Apps run on any operating system supported by .NET.